c4spar/deno-cliffy/packages/command/README.md

     } ) )
     .parse( Deno.args );

-// Command implemented using separate executable file (description is passes as second parameter to `.command()`) await new Command()
+// Command implemented using separate executable file (description is passed as second parameter to `.command()`) await new Command()
     .command( 'start <service>', 'Start named service.' ) .command( 'stop [service]', 'Stop named service, or all if no name supplied.' )